 "As the one in charge, I am demanding you let that man go!
 There's nothing he could have done to warrant this!"
 The fury in her voice echoes through the village.

 I'm running now.
 It doesn't seem like either one of these idiots wants to fight, but they're pushing each other towards the inevitable.
-There horde behind Fezzerk begins to cackle and chatter.
+The horde behind Fezzerk begins to cackle and chatter.

 The horde begins to rally.

 Bex has lifted herself onto her elbows.
-Silent, bruised, and scuffed, but alive.
+She's still and staring at me with an unmeasured intensity.
+Silent.

-"Raise one hand against us, and by Her will, you will not live to see the night."
+"Raise one hand against us, and by Her will, you will not live to see nightfall."

 A few of the goblins go wide-eyed, and I hear a murmur cross over them.